 Either alone or with Luis for very brief segments, Ada goes through several familiar environments of the main game, but we are also introduced to new areas, an addition that is, in fact, the best and most memorable part of the DLC.
 The Castle, in particular, is a fantastic stage, what with its new puzzles and treasure-packed rooms (although said treasures are just for admiration, and we cannot take them with us), but unfortunately this does not last for long: the Black Robe appears for a last time, now as a boss in full swing, and it is revealed to be the infamous U3 from the original main game, an enemy that was left out of the remake and now we get to know why.
 Then Ada, having freed herself from the infection by putting her attacker to sleep for good and spitting out its germ, rushes for the island, now for a new mission that Wesker who, incidentally, shows up in person in the side game's remake, assigns to her.
 Wesker intends to blow up the island, but Ada disobeys his orders and instead of setting up the fatal explosion, just like he told her, she instead prepares a series of blasts that will not happen at the same time (or at all), so as to give Leon time to escape with Ashley.
 While on the Island, Ada discovers a secret experiment base and a fierce monster - another impressive addition which also links Wesker to the story even more.
 Thankfully we do not have to fight this monster, "just" run for our lives the few times that it appears, but we get an idea of what was really going on there under Wesker's all-seeing eye.

 Although the revamped side game is well made as a whole and has its fair share of interesting and challenging moments, after a while it starts feeling rather sluggish and forced.
 Sometimes it looks like Ada cares more about how to pose herself and much less about what is happening around her.
 The boss fights are quite stressing and weird-looking, especially those with our known enemies.
-The Gigante sequence in the village and the U3 battle in the Castle feel like diminished, toy versions of the ones in the main game's remake and the original Resident Evil 4 respectively.
-Not that they are easy, because they are not; especially the U3 fight requires a lot of skill and cunning, but because they are relatively toned down and somehow limited overall, they seem like the treats that kids are offered in order to be tricked into believing that they are being given a fantastic present.
+The Gigante sequence in the village and the U3 battle in the Blast Furnace below the Castle feel like grotesque versions of the ones in the main game's remake and the original Resident Evil 4 respectively, because they are exaggerated versions of those.
+We get to fight a Gigante who is insanely strong, and accompanied by crazed villagers who seem invulnerable to his attacks for no logical reason whatsoever; and the U3 is just too much with its sly movements during the second phase of its boss battle - and why it also has to summon an army of Novistadores as if its exploding bubbles and its trolling running and jumping around are not enough, is beyond my area of comprehension.
+Regardless, since U3 turns out to be Ada's main boss fight (the final battle with Saddler feels like a joke after it), all you have to do is be prepared to test the limits of your nerves and your patience and just hope that nothing fatal occurs in the course of that second phase, because if it does, you go back to to the very start of the battle even in difficulties lower than Professional.

 No comments: